 In relation to the SCR, the Group produces a five-year projection of the Group's SCR position in line with the Group's business plan horizon.
-The ORSA, which is prepared on a three-year basis, is compared to the results of the SCR projection at the three-year point to determine whether additional solvency cover is required.
+The ORSA, which is prepared on a three-year basis, is compared to the results of the SCR projection in order to determine whether additional solvency cover is required.
 The outcome of this assessment is recorded in the ORSA report and shared with the regulator as required.